California prepares for coronavirus surge in week ahead

 “I love you,” she told him.
 “I love you more,” he replied.

-She sat outside his hospital room Monday for two hours and watched through a glass window as he struggle to breathe.
+She sat outside his hospital room Monday for two hours and watched through a glass window as he struggled to breathe.
 “I just prayed and asked God to get him out of his misery,” she said.

-He died early Thursday morning and now she must mourn her husband of 55 years alone in quarantine.
+He died early Thursday morning.
+Now she must mourn her husband of 55 years alone in quarantine.

 “Nobody can come to me,” she said.